thebearingedge/mini-core/README.md

 ```

 #### Dependency Annotations
 At present, Mini Core does not automatically parse arguments lists to create dependency annotations.
-Instead, an array of string identifiers must be supplied by the consumer.
+Instead, an array of string identifiers must be supplied along with the dependent function or class.
 So far we've seen this done with `options`.
 It is recommended that the dependency list be maintained in the source file of the dependent itself.
 An annotation can be added directly to the dependent function before registration.

 Example:
 ```javascript